Hormone receptor-positive breast cancers need estrogen and/or progesterone (female hormones that are produced in the body) to grow.

 Learn more about the importance of following your breast cancer treatment plan.

 Anastrozole, exemestane and letrozole are off-patent and available in generic forms.
-Generics are cheaper than name brand drugs, but are just as effective.
+Generics cost less than name brand drugs, but are just as effective.

 Medicare and many insurance providers offer prescription drug plans.
 One may already be included in your policy or you may be able to buy an extra plan for prescriptions.
 You may also qualify for assistance from programs that help with drug costs or offer low-cost or free prescriptions.